godotengine/godot-docs/tutorials/2d/2d_skeletons.rst

 .. image:: img/skel2d17.png

 You will not be able to paint weights yet.
 For this you need to synchronize the list of bones from the skeleton with the polygon.
-This step is done manually and only once (unless you modify the skeleton).
+This step is done only once and manually (unless you modify the skeleton by adding/removing/renaming bones).
 It ensures that your rigging information is kept in the polygon, even if a skeleton node is accidentally lost or the skeleton modified.
 Push the "Sync Bones to Polygon" button to sync the list.

 .. image:: img/skel2d18.png